 to • London ColiseumOne of Verdi's most popular operas, "Rigoletto" tells the tale of a hunchbacked court jester who dotes on his daughter Gilda in the colourful and corrupt world of 16th-century Mantua.
 But when the wealthy Duke of Mantua sets his sights on her, the course is set for tragedy.

 • ScalaWith a stuck of good songs in their back catalogue -- songs like "Ruby", "Oh My God", "Everyday I Love You Less" and "I Predict A Riot" — this Kaiser Chiefs gig at the Scala is sure to be a sell-out.
-Kaiser Chiefs will be performing live in London on Thursday February 13th at the Scala.
+Hear Kaiser Chiefs playing live at the Scala on Thursday February 13th.

 to • Natural History MuseumTravel back in time to prehistoric Britain, long before the Romans, Saxons and Vikings arrived, and explore its changing landscapes and the people that lived there.
 "One Million Years of the Human Story" showcases some amazing archaeological finds from sites around Britain, including a skull from our earliest known Neanderthal, the oldest wooden spear in the world, and many more remarkable objects.